 The following guideline is only for extenuating circumstances.
 Deans may approve requests to register after the official late registration (add/drop) period only in rare cases.

 After the add-drop period is over and under extenuating circumstances, a student may have a course added to their schedule within the second or third week of the semester by following these steps: an instructor must write a memo approving the late registration and include a valid reason for the schedule change*.
 The department chair and school dean must also approve the change.
-The paperwork should be brought to the Registrar's Office in Feldman Center Room c158.
+All approvals should be submitted to the Registrar's Office, for processing.
 If applicable, special approval(s) must also be included.
 Once the registration is processed, all fees (tuition, program change, late registration, etc.) must be paid immediately.

 * Acceptable reasons for a course change outside of the add-drop period are traditionally administrative in nature.
 Acceptable reasons do not include a student's inability to pay tuition on FIT's due date.